DustyCircuit/QwaveSys-Raspberry-Pi-Package/README.md

 ------------------------------------------------------------------
 QwaveSys-Raspbian-Jessie-OS 08/2016

-We've made the cutom Raspbian image (img) that contain all pacakages and shared library (.so).
+We've made the customized Raspbian image (.img) that contain all pacakages and shared library (.so).

-The file size is very large serveral GB, As currently I have put at our private server.
+The file size is very large in serveral GB, As currently I have put at our private server.

 Please email me at "amornthep@qwavesys.com" the get the download link.